cev-api/python-traceback-obfuscator/README.md

-# TBO — Traceback Obfuscator & Traceback Deobfuscator
+# TBO — Traceback Obfuscator & Deobfuscator

 **A Free alternative to the traceback-protection features in Pyarmor (Paid) and Nuitka (Commercial).**